Build a fast-paced career from your love of new experiences.

 Elective courses (8)

 Select 8 elective courses.
 Six electives must be advanced level (200/300 coded) courses.
-Two electives must be from the School of Business while the remaining 6 electives can be from either faculty (Arts and Business or Science, Health, Education and Engineering).
+Two electives must be from the School of Business while the remaining 6 electives can be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).

 Students can choose to use these electives towards a major from the Business majors listed below: